Sabre Wulf: Development

+The developers created Sabre Wulf for the ZX Spectrum (pictured) and then outsourced conversions to other platforms.

 The developer of Sabre Wulf, Ultimate Play the Game, had a reputation for secrecy.
-The company rarely gave interviews or revealed details about their internal practices or upcoming games.
+The company very rarely gave interviews or revealed details about their internal practices or upcoming games.
 Little is known about their development process apart from using Sage IV computers, preferring to develop for the ZX Spectrum's Z80 microprocessor, and often outsourcing development for other platforms, such as those that ran 6502 microprocessors.
 After releasing Atic Atac at the end of 1983, Ultimate went silent until it ran teaser advertisements for Sabre Wulf in April 1984.
 The company rarely depicted actual gameplay in their advertisements.
 They had already prepared Knight Lore, the third game in the Sabreman series, in advance of the character's introduction in Sabre Wulf.
 Ultimate withheld Knight Lore for about a year because they felt Sabre Wulf would not have sold as well once players saw the former's graphical advancements.
 Knight Lore subsequently became known as a seminal work in British gaming history and an iconic game of the 1980s for its popularization of the isometric platformer format.

-Ultimate released Sabre Wulf for the ZX Spectrum in 1984 and the other Sabreman titles that were released later that year.
+Ultimate released Sabre Wulf for the ZX Spectrum in 1984 and the other Sabreman titles which were released later that year.
 Sabre Wulf was Ultimate's first game to use what would become the company's standard price and mysterious, unadorned packaging.
 Retailing at £9.95, Ultimate nearly doubled its usual price in what they saw as a "bold step" to combat piracy.
-They expected legal owners to be more protective over letting friends copy their more expensive games.
+They expected legal owners to be more protective over letting friends copy their higher-priced games.
 Ultimate had seen competitor prices slowly increasing and felt that the price was fair for their time invested.
 The game retailed in a large, high-quality cardboard box with a glossy instruction manual, both upgrades over typical game packaging.
 It became Ultimate's standard packaging for new games.
-The company's game packaging was nondescript and showed no screenshots of the in-game world.
+The company's game packaging was undistinguished and showed no screenshots of the in-game world.
 Ultimate's games also did not display internal credits.
 The company hired outside developers to complete Sabre Wulf ports for other computers.
 Paul Proctor wrote the BBC Micro conversion, and in 1985, Greg Duddle wrote the Commodore 64 conversion, which was licensed under Firebird.
 Sabre Wulf later appeared in the 1985 compilation They Sold a Million, a collection of Spectrum games that had together sold a million units.
 When the compilation was released for the Amstrad CPC, Sabre Wulf was converted for the platform and eventually released in a standalone edition.
 Sabre Wulf also appeared alongside Underwurlde, its sequel, in a Commodore 64 pack, and in the August 2015 Xbox One compilation of 30 Ultimate and Rare titles, Rare Replay.